About lisalam

 論壇詳情如下:

-We are very pleased to announce that the 3rd Lecture of the FAH Macao Humanities Forum (2023/2024) will be held on 24 Jan 2024.
+The Faculty of Arts and Humanities (FAH) is delighted to announce that the 2nd Lecture of the Macao Humanities Forum (2024/2025) will be held on 29 October 2024.
 The forum aims to provide a platform for world-renowned scholars from diverse humanities fields to share their research with the FAH community and other UM scholars.
 All members of the UM community are cordially invited to this splendid event.

 Details of the forum are as follows:

-Language: English (with simultaneous interpretation into Mandarin on Zoom)
+Language: English (Simultaneous interpretation into Mandarin will be provided on Zoom)

 *Light refreshments will be provided on a first-come-first-served basis

-【Macao Humanities Forum】Semantic Shifts and Areal Typology in Asia by Prof Hilary Chappell from EHESS (1 Smart Point and 15 CS)
+【Macao Humanities Forum】Unidirectionality of Grammaticalization and Scope by Prof. Heiko Narrog from Tohoku University (1 Smart Point and 15 CS)

 現場出席活動的同學可獲一粒至叻星及全人發展獎勵計劃“知識整合能力”項的15個CS